AkashMagji/CRUD-Operations/README.md

 ---

 ## 📬 Contact
-For any queries related to this project or hiring process, feel free to reach out via Email (akashmagaji1213@gmail.com) LinkedIn.
+For any queries related to this project or hiring process, feel free to reach out via Email (akashmagaji1213@gmail.com) or LinkedIn.